barisdemiray/dumbbell/README.md

 - Install the package in a temporary environment
 - Create the bundle of the package using `webpack`
-- Minify the bundle using `minify`
+- Minify the bundle using `uglify-js`
 - Gzip the minified bundle using `gzip`
 - Retrieve file size of the result file

-Result is reported on the frontend like below.
+Result is reported on the frontend like shown in the following section.

 ## Design